10. Wireless support¶

 kernel following the instructions from Section 5.4 Compile the Linux kernel

-and either copy the files to the running system with the rsync
+and either copy the files to the running system with the rsync command

 listed in that section and reboot or regenerate a debos image following